Highpoint2000/webserver-scanner/README.md

 ![image](https://github.com/user-attachments/assets/853859b9-b472-4560-99c1-84a12950bd88)

-## v3.4b
+## v3.5

-- Fixed incorrect display of server name in FMLIST log
-- Bug when disabling CSV log creation fixed
+- Add a blacklist function for the FMLIST log entries (see instructions!)

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!